-As Operator of the Barossa Project, ConocoPhillips believes Barossa is a leading candidate to backfill the existing Darwin LNG facility from 2023 when the existing offshore gas supply from Bayu-Undan is expected to be exhausted.
+As Operator of the Barossa Project, ConocoPhillips believes Barossa is a leading candidate to backfill the Darwin LNG facility from 2023 when the existing offshore gas supply from Bayu-Undan is expected to be exhausted.

+As DLNG Operator, ConocoPhillips also continues to progress discussions on other potential backfill options.
+The Barossa Project represents a further multi-billion-dollar investment that would help meet future global demand for natural gas and contribute significant income and employment opportunities.
 It would ensure ConocoPhillips continues to play a key role in building the economies of Darwin, the Northern Territory and Australia for many years to come.

 The development concept includes a Floating Production Storage and Offloading (FPSO) facility, subsea production system, and a gas export pipeline, all located in Commonwealth waters.